 How to get there: You can fly into the Xian Xianyang Airport from airports within China as well as from some of the surrounding countries.
 The airport is about an hour outside of the city and you can reach the city centre via train, taxi or airport shuttle bus.
 We personally prefer to pre-book a private airport transfer so that we don't need to juggle our luggage while trying to figure out public transport and the local language.
 You can also reach Xi'an via the bullet train from Beijing or Shanghai!

 Visa requirements: Passport holders from some countries (such as the United Kingdom and all European Union citizens) can enter China visa-free for up to 30 days.
 If you are visiting Xian from countries such as the United States, Canada or Australia then you will need to apply for a visa online.

-Getting around: You can get around within the city of Xi'an via buses, taxis and the metro, or even by hiring a bicycle.
-Check out this guide for more detailed transportation info.
+Getting around: You can get around within the city of Xi'an via buses, taxis, and the metro, or even by hiring a bicycle.

 Power Plugs: China uses power plug types A, C and I of which some are also found in other countries.
 However, since you probably never know which one you will find in each place (China is a BIG country) we recommend bringing a universal power adaptor with you to Xi'an.

 Vaccinations: All travellers to Xi'an should ensure they are up to date with routine vaccinations such as measles, mumps, rubella etc. Most travellers to China should also be vaccinated against typhoid and hepatitis A. Depending on where else in the country you will be visiting and what you might be doing you may need further vaccinations.
 Make sure you check the CDC website and speak with your doctor well before making any travel arrangements.